jalvarez2016/hackathon/README.md

 ### What challenges did you run into?

 ### What accomplishments are you most proud of?

+### If you had more time, what features would you add to this project?

 ### What did your team learn?